The New Image button opens a pop-up to configure a Generated image.

 - Match Movie Length

-- This button sets image’s user’s length to the one of selected movie.
+This button sets the movies frames to the length of the selected movie.

 - Auto Refresh

 Automatically refresh images on frame changes.

 Start over and repeats after the last frame to create a continuous loop.

 Sets the fill color if creating a blank image.

 Creates a Blank image of a single specified color.